facjure/dossier/README.md

-Clover
+Dossier
 ======

 A document management library in Clojure, built on S3 and Elasticsearch.

 ## Overview

-Clover is a higher-level api to store, search, and analyze plaintext-like documents on [Elastisch](http://clojureelasticsearch.info) with [S3](https://github.com/weavejester/clj-aws-s3).
+Dossier is a higher-level api to store, search, and analyze plaintext-like documents on [Elastisch](http://clojureelasticsearch.info) with [S3](https://github.com/weavejester/clj-aws-s3).
 Built primarily to analyze structured content like tech blogs, poems, and stories.
-Integration with twitter [streams](https://github.com/adamwynne/twitter-api) and text analysis is currently in progress.

 For more info, see Status & Roadmap.